 Unfortunately, hay fever, or allergic rhinitis, rarely improves without treatment.
-Studies suggest that the spontaneous remission rate is only 1% of cases per year, or 10% per decade.
+Studies suggest that the spontaneous remission rate is only 1 percent of cases per year, or about 10 percent per decade.
 Since there is no cure for allergies, patients must seek allergy relief with a long-term allergy treatment plan.

 A complete program allergy treatment program includes a three-part plan: